2011 Special Session Legal Reforms

 • Product Liability – Requires proof of a “reasonable alternative design” in an alleged defective design of a product, moving Wisconsin away from the broad “consumer expectation” test.

 • Expert Opinion (Daubert) – Limits testimony of experts and evidence to that which is based on sufficient facts or data and is the product of reliable principles and methods.
+WCJC organized a CLE summit to educate Wisconsin lawyers on the Daubert standards.

 • Risk Contribution (Thomas v.
-Mallet) – Overturns the Wisconsin Supreme Court’s 2005 decision, Thomas v.
-Mallet, where the court adopted the deeply flawed “risk contribution” theory in cases involving lead-based paint.
+Mallett) – Overturns the Wisconsin Supreme Court’s 2005 decision, Thomas v.
+Mallett, where the court adopted the deeply flawed “risk contribution” theory in cases involving lead-based paint.
 Wisconsin is the only state in the country to have adopted this theory.
 The court’s decision led the Wall Street Journal to pen an editorial describing Wisconsin’s litigation climate as “Alabama North.”
 (August 9, 2005)

-• Caps on Punitive Damages – The Senate and Assembly amended the bill to keep in place existing law for determining punitive damages but then set a cap on punitive damages at $200,000 or two times compensatory damages, whichever is greater.
+• Caps on Punitive Damages – The Senate and Assembly amended the bill to keep in place the existing standard for determining punitive damages but then set a cap on punitive damages at $200,000 or two times compensatory damages, whichever is greater.
 While WCJC supported the amendment, it had concerns with the language that exempts the caps from drunk driving cases.

 • Quality Improvement Act – The QIA updates the outdated health care peer review statute, encouraging medical providers to work together to improve the quality and efficiency of care.
 The bill addresses specific court decisions that have discouraged this type of work.
 Also makes consistent the administrative and criminal codes for abuse and neglect.